dadamitskiy/HAL/README.md

 This project files are for Visual Studio 2013 and the project requires C++ 11 because of Lambda function usage.

 Note: this code is not intended to be the most optimized version of a thread pool implementation, but rather an implementation without dependencies on other major systems.
-One optimization that would be necessary for performace would be utilizing a memory manager to execute threads on already allocated memory rather than allocate on the fly.
+One optimization that would improve performance would be utilizing a memory manager to execute threads on already allocated memory rather than allocate on the fly.